google/oboe/docs/FullGuide.md

 Opening a separate stream is also a valid use of this callback, especially if the error received is `Error::Disconnected`.
 However, it is important to note that the new audio device may have vastly different properties than the stream that was disconnected.

+See the SoundBoard sample for an example of setErrorCallback.

 ## Optimizing performance